 2. Deep Clean.

 Get down and dirty and scrub everything out really well.
-Use a natural home-made cleaner such as vinegar, water, and essential oils (BONUS: download free natural cleaning formulas and labels here).
+Use a natural home-made cleaner such as vinegar, water, and essential oils (see my favourite formulas here).
 A lemon and baking soda do nicely to scrub grime and mildew.
 Next, put down pretty contact paper on your drawers and shelves, including the bottom of the sink cabinet.
 It will make things nicer to look at, thereby helping you keep it that way longer!

 3. Organize all essentials together.